vince-exe/EasyChat/README.md

 # EasyChat

-EasyChat is a programm that allow you to host a server and create a chat with your friends (Only for linux users).
+EasyChat is a program that allow you to host a server and create a chat with your friends (Only for linux users).

 ## Installation 1